LS-Lab/KeYmaeraX-release/README.md

 #### Configuration
 KeYmaera X requires a decision procedure for real arithmetic to finalize proofs.
 It is tested best with Mathematica and some features are only available when using Mathematica.
-After starting KeYmaera X you can configure arithmetic tools in the _Help->Tool Configuration_ menu.
+After starting KeYmaera X you can configure arithmetic tools in the _KeYmaera X->Configuration_ menu.

 Depending on the operating system, Mathematica is installed in different locations.
 Alternatively, you can also specify which arithmetic tools to use from command line with parameters `-mathkernel` and `-jlink`.
-Parameters that are appropriate when Mathematica is installed in the default location are provided below.
+Example parameters that are appropriate when Mathematica is installed in the default location are provided below.

 #### Default Configuration Parameters per Operating System